dialpad/dialtone-legacy/.github/pull_request_template.md

  - [ ] Any affected documentation has been updated, removed, or extended.
  - [ ] Provide a description what is being changed, extended, or removed.
  - [ ] Link to any issue(s) this request is resolving.
+ - [ ] Ensure no private Dialpad links or info are in the code or pull request description (Dialtone is a public repo!).
  - [ ] Request a review from Joshua Hynes, Ted Goas, or David Becher.

 ### Description